 V - Veggie Prints (and volcanoes and vinegar)

-W - Worms (and water)
+W - Wagon Wheels (and watermelon and worms and water)

 X - X-rays (and xylophones)